KMaitreya/OpenCV/README.md

 # OpenCV

 The images are taken from a folder called /images.
-The folder is included.
+The folder is included.Other folders such as /files and /videos hahve also been included.

 1)opencv-1 (Changing the colour profile of an image):
 Using functions of opencv i have changed the colour profiles of an image from BGR to RGB, HSV and Grayscale.
 THe images are read using imread() and displayed using mathplotlib library.